mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Earn $100k in profit

+For most of 2023, TinyPilot's production will be [constrained by supply](/retrospectives/2023/01/#losing-450k-in-a-single-email), so I'm going to focus on profit rather than growth.

 In previous years, I've focused on growth.
 For a hardware business to work, you need to be at a certain scale.
 At this point, I'm at the scale where I'd feel happy maintaining this indefinitely.

-For most of 2023, TinyPilot's production will be constrained by supply, so I'm going to focus on profit rather than growth.

 TODO: Expand on this.

 ### Close the TinyPilot office

-For most of the company's existence, TinyPilot's cases came from a local vendor who designed and 3D printed them.
-In the last few weeks, we completed the transition to metal cases.

-The main reason we switched was to increase our scale &mdash; we had exhausted the print capacity of our local 3D printing partner.
-The side-effect I didn't anticipate is that most of our raw materials now originate in China.
-That means it should be possible to manufacture our entire devices at the factory in China rather than assembling and testing each device by hand in TinyPilot's office in the US.

-If we don't need to build devices in our office, that eliminates our primary reason for maintaining an office.
-We can move fulfillment to a third-party logistics provider, and then TinyPilot's staff will no longer be in the critical path for manufacturing and fulfillment.
-That makes TinyPilot and its employees more time-independent and location-independent.
+I leased a physical office space for TinyPilot [in early 2021](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff).
+We use it for assembling devices, fulfilling orders, and storing inventory.

+Having our own local office has helped us adapt quickly to changes in our hardware and processes, but it's a lot of extra overhead.
+This year, I hope to move the assembly process to China, where all of our parts originate.
+I'm also in the process of moving our fulfillment to a third-party logistics vendor.
+If we can pull this off, TinyPilot and its employees will have more flexibility in time and location, since

 ## Do I still love it?